 A revolutionary resource sharing system

 During the webinar, CSU San Marcos’ Borrowing Coordinator Natalya Magazino talked about how the RapidILL system has helped her library save staff time while ensuring better usage of library materials.
-Designed by librarians, for librarians, this dynamic, community-oriented interlibrary loan and resource sharing solution enables the library to carry out quick, efficient transactions.
+Designed by librarians, for librarians, this dynamic, community-oriented interlibrary loan software and resource-sharing solution enables the library to carry out quick, efficient transactions.
 Magazino finds that the system’s automated processing of requests minimizes staff intervention and fulfills article and book chapter requests within hours.

 Magazino noted some of the RapidILL benefits:

 - Effective usage of library collections